 - We had a lot of pictures from this event.
 We had at least two photographers, one shooting 35mm film, the other shooting 126 film.

 - All the pictures were black and white.

 Once car that drove to the race.
 John Campopiano, who did not race, is helping David Steffen, who raced as a junior, pump up his tires before the race.

 A second car that drove to the race.
-Roger Farschon is helping Gary Combs with a somewhat more elaborate tire issue while two as-yet to be identified roadmen look on.
+Roger Farschon is helping Gary Combs with a somewhat more elaborate tire issue while Karen Mech (left) and Carol Evans (right) look on.